amitparmar-msn/amitparmar-msn/README.md

 - 👋 Hi, I’m @amitparmar-msn
 - 👀 I’m interested in programming in JavaScript.
-- 🌱 I’m currently learning Angular JS with NodeJS
+- 🌱 I’m currently working on NextJS with NodeJS.
 - 📫 How to reach me amitparmar.msn@gmail.com

 <!---